fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs vendor_link %}
-A link to the vendor or external entity associated with the issue or incident.
+A link to the vendor or external entity associated with the record.
 {% enddocs %}

 {% docs vendor_value %}
-The name or identifier of the vendor or external entity linked to the issue or incident.
+The name or identifier of the vendor or external entity linked to the record.
 {% enddocs %}

 {% docs business_impact %}